PracticalDL/Practical-Deep-Learning-Book/README.md

 - Code for each chapter is present in the [`code`](https://github.com/practicaldl/Practical-Deep-Learning-Book/blob/master/code) folder.
 - There is a respective README in each chapter that provides chapter-specific instructions on how to proceed with the code, and what data to download.

+Please follow [these](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb#scrollTo=WzIRIt9d2huC) instructions to load the GitHub repo on Google Colab.
+Keep in mind that you will need access to your own Google Drive as we will be using data from a local system.

 ### Requirements
 Some chapters will require certian frameworks like TensorFlow, and Keras.
 Please see the [Installation](https://github.com/practicaldl/Practical-Deep-Learning-Book/blob/master/FAQ.md#installation) section in the [FAQ](https://github.com/practicaldl/Practical-Deep-Learning-Book/blob/master/FAQ.md) document.